2022 SK Modified® Rules

 SMS Officials decisions regarding rules are final and non-appealable.

 DRIVER ELIGIBILITY – All drivers must have a Stafford Speedway SK Modified® driver’s license.
-Drivers competing in the SK Modified® division at SMS will not be permitted in the Street Stock, Limited Late Model, or SK Light Modified divisions on the same event date.
+Drivers competing in the SK Modified® division at SMS may cross-compete in the Late Model Division only.
 Drivers must be minimum 16 years of age.

 20E- 2.2 OVERALL CAR WEIGHT – All specified weight requirements will be with the driver.
 The minimum weight at all times will be 2,645 pounds.
 MOPAR engines over 359 cubic inch displacement must add 6.8 pounds per cubic inch over 359.
 No car will be allowed to have more than 56% of the total weight as the left side weight.
 Proper bore & stroke for engine type must be maintained.
 Any car found to be under the minimum overall car weight allowance will be penalized one position for every pound under the minimum total weight.